Chymyst/chymyst-core/docs/chymyst01.md

 So, we will define the `sum(...)` molecule with type `(Int, Int)`, where the second integer will be the number of `data(...)` molecules that remain to be consumed.

 The reaction `data + sum` should proceed only when we know that some `data(...)` molecules are still remaining.
-Otherwise, `sum(...)` should start its own reaction and print the final result.
+Otherwise, the `sum(...)` molecule should start its own reaction and print the final result.

 ```scala
 val data = m[Int]